The Ehrismann Residence, a historic Western-style building located on the hills of Yamate, Yokohama

 The basement hall is used as a rental space and is used for exhibitions, workshops, etc.

-At the time of our visit, a group exhibition of works by students from the "Sketching Class" was being held.
+At the time of the interview, a group exhibition of students from the "Sketching Class" was being held.

-Materials and flyers are also available to view in the conference room.
+Materials and flyers are also available for viewing in the conference room.

-It makes you wonder, "What was the room decorated like back then?"
+It makes you wonder, "What kind of decoration was the room at that time?"

-Items that were used at the time are on display along with photographs.
+Items used at the time are on display along with photographs.

-I wondered where my house was!
-(I knew it was probably around here!)
+I was looking around wondering where my house was!
+(I figured it was probably around here!)

-From the window of the room, you can see the Marine Tower and Motomachi Pool in front.
-(The pool is hidden by the trees.)
+From the room window, you can see the Marine Tower and Motomachi Pool in the foreground (the pool is hidden by trees).

-The building is usually simply decorated, but during events held in early summer, Halloween, and Christmas, the building is decorated very colorfully by professional flower artists according to each theme.
+The building is usually simply decorated, but during events held around early summer, Halloween, and Christmas, the building is decorated in a very colorful manner by professional flower artists according to each theme.

-Here we would like to introduce the decorations from the 18th Flower and Vessel Harmony 2018 , which was held this spring!
+Here, we would like to introduce the decorations from the 18th Annual Flower and Vessel Harmony 2018, which was held this spring!

-The theme of the Ehrismann House at this time was "A riot of colours, a riot of fragrance and fragrance . "
+The theme of the Ehrismann House at this time was "A riot of colours, a riot of fragrance and splendour . "

-Inside the building , FLOWER ACTIVIST Etsuko Shihomi has used seasonal flowers and plants to express a fusion of the traditional Japanese beauty of "Wa" and the Western culture of the Ehrismann House.
+The interior of the building was designed by FLOWER ACTIVIST Etsuko Shihomi, who used seasonal flowers and plants to express the fusion of traditional Japanese beauty, "Wa," and the "Western" aesthetic of the Ehrismann House's Western culture.

-The moment I entered the room, it was so beautiful that I couldn't help but exclaim, "Wow!
+The moment I entered the room, I couldn't help but exclaim, "Wow!
 It's so beautiful!"

 In addition, the building will be transformed into various themed decorations such as Halloween decorations and Christmas decorations.
-Many people come to see what kind of decorations will be displayed each time!
+Many visitors look forward to seeing what kind of decorations will be displayed each time!

 Salon concerts of various styles are held in the reception room.

-At the time of our visit, a salon concert featuring the prizewinners of the Kanagawa Music Competition was being held, and we were able to enjoy the beautiful music!
+At the time of our visit, a salon concert featuring prize winners from the Kanagawa Music Competition was being held, and we were able to enjoy the beautiful music!

-Next year will also see the 13th Yokohama Yamate Arts Festival and many other exciting events throughout the year, so I'm looking forward to them too.
+Next year will also see the 13th Yokohama Yamate Arts Festival and many other fascinating events taking place throughout the year, so I'm looking forward to those too.

-Personally, I really love the Ehrisman House and have visited it many times.
+Personally, I really like the Ellisman House and have visited it many times.

-No matter how many times I go, I always discover something new and it's always fun and refreshing!
+No matter how many times I go, I always discover something new and it's so fun and refreshing!

-When you are strolling around Yamate, why not visit the Ehrisman House?
+If you're strolling around Yamate, why not visit the Ehrismann Residence?